piyushsoni27/BMS_movies_data_extracter/README.md

   - Extracts details about shows like show_timings and dates, theatre and city.

 * <b>sql.py</b> :
- This script push the collected data to an remote MySQL server.
+ This script push the collected data to a remote MySQL server.

 ## How to run:
 To fetch information about certain region, just run: <b>bms_scrapper.py</b>